cristiklein/simpy/docs/simpy_intro/basic_concepts.rst

 Basic Concepts
 ==============

-A thing that has a state and a behaviour that changes its state over time is called *process*.
+SimPy is a discrete-event simulation library.
+The behavior of active components (like vehicles, customers or messages) is modeled by *processes*.
 All processes live in an *environment*.
-They may interact with the environment and with each other via *events*.
+They interact with the environment and with each other via *events*.

 Processes are described by simple Python `generators
 <http://docs.python.org/3/reference/expressions.html#yieldexpr>`_.
 You can call
 them *process function* or *process method*, depending on whether it is a normal function or method of a class.
-During their life time, they create events and ``yield`` them to wait for them to happen.
+During their life time, they create events and ``yield`` them in order to wait for them to be triggered.

 When a process yields an event, the process gets *suspended*.
-SimPy *resumes* the process, when the event occurs (we say that the event is *activated*).
+SimPy *resumes* the process, when the event occurs (we say that the event is *triggered*).
 Multiple processes can wait for the same event.
 SimPy resumes them in the same order in which they yielded that event.

 An important event type is the :class:`Timeout`.
-Events of this type are activated after a certain amount of (simulated) time has passed.
-They allow a process to to sleep (or hold its state) for the given duration.
+Events of this type are triggered after a certain amount of (simulated) time has passed.
+They allow a process to sleep (or hold its state) for the given time.
 A :class:`Timeout` and all other events can be created by calling the appropriate method of the :class:`Environment` that the process lives in (:meth:`Environment.timeout()` for example).

 Our First Process